 Looking ahead, I hope you have a very enjoyable Veterans Day holiday weekend and the opportunity to take part in a Veterans Day commemoration to thank our veterans for their service.

 I hope you all had a restful and enjoyable weekend and managed to stay dry.

-On Thanksgiving morning, the Ridgefield Public Schools Foundation will be hosting their second annual Turkey Trot races (5k and 10k runs).
-Races begin and end at Union Ridge and all proceeds will support the Foundation and Ridgefield Family Resource Center.
-This is a great way to help out our neighbors, while burning some calories in preparation for Thanksgiving dinner later that day.
-An information flyer is attached and you can go to www.ridgefieldpsf.org/turkey-trot/ for more information and to register online.
+Save the date!
+On Thanksgiving morning, the Ridgefield Public Schools Foundation will be hosting their annual Turkey Trot races (5k and 10k runs).
+Proceeds will support the Foundation and Ridgefield Family Resource Center.
+This is a great way to help out our neighbors while burning some calories in preparation for Thanksgiving dinner later that day.
+More information is forthcoming.

 Thank you for all your hard work.
 Have a terrific week and a safe and happy Halloween.

 Hi all –

 I hope you enjoyed a restful and productive weekend.

 Over the weekend, our fifth graders, staff, student counselors, and volunteers departed for the district’s annual trip to Cispus Outdoor School, marking 50 years of the district’s commitment to outdoor learning for our students.
 I continue to be amazed by the great work accomplished by students and staff at this event.
 This signature event aligns with our strategy to support and grow flexible learning environments that help every student achieve high outcomes.
 Our sustained commitment to Cispus is one of the unique features that sets Ridgefield apart from other districts around the state.